 The future of MindLeaps lies in growing

 its operations to reach more and more of the most vulnerable youth: those living on the streets, refugees, youth susceptible to divisionism, out-of-school youth, and those in school, but at risk of dropping out.
-MindLeaps looks to build a future where young people across Africa and the world
+MindLeaps looks to build a future where young people across the world

 have the opportunity and readiness to take positive charge of their lives.